valu-digital/wp-graphql-offset-pagination/README.md

 # wp-graphql-offset-pagination

 Adds traditional offset pagination support to WPGraphQL.
-This useful only when you need to implement
+This useful only when you need to implement:

 -   Numbered links to the "pages"
 -   Ordering with custom SQL